How to Find and Implement Innovative Healthcare Technology

 Send these to the partner apps upfront.
 While this can be annoying for vendors, we’d rather use your documentation than not work with you at all.

-5) Have a standard pilot process
+5) To prove innovative healthcare software works have a standard pilot process

-Create a standard pilot process for all new products.
+Create a standard pilot process for all new healthcare products.
 Before beginning, outline the key metrics to watch.
 You can also put goals for those metrics, but don’t be obsessed with them, you will be wrong.
 After going live, have bi-weekly (once every two weeks) check-in meetings with the vendor.
 Produce monthly data reports with metrics of success filled out.
 Make sure the documentation isn’t overwhelming.
 Include the metrics of success, where they can improve, and how they’ve changed over time.
 Keep it to one page max.

 6) Do not have a standard pitching process

-If you’ve chosen an open EMR or a middleware, you can experiment with a completely decentralized way of piloting.
+If you’ve chosen an open EHR or a middleware, you can experiment with a completely decentralized way of piloting.
 That’s where true innovation begins as solutions are forced to prove themselves immediately or be discarded.

 7) Don’t be afraid of mistakes

 Slack wasn’t always a group communication platform.
 The company was trying to make a computer game and failed.
 Along the way they build a communication platform to help them as they developed the game.
 After the game failed, they turned around and started selling the communication platform.